Shady129/Training-Center-Management-System/README.md

 ---

-# ⭐ If You Like The Project
+# ⭐ Support

-Give the repository a star ⭐
+If you like the project, give it a star ⭐